thefutureseer/algorithms/README.md

 # algorithms

-Learning from Udemy course at https://www.udemy.com/course/coding-interview-bootcamp-algorithms-and-data-structure

-Constructing a list of algorithms and tests for each using Node.js jest to check the test and --watch.
+## Constructing a list of algorithms and tests for each using Node.js jest to check the test and --watch.

+Most of these algorithms are from Udemy course at https://www.udemy.com/course/coding-interview-bootcamp-algorithms-and-data-structure

 Node command:
 jest [algorithmFile]/[algorithmTestFile.js] --watch

-NOTE on Big 0 notation fo:
+## NOTE on Big 0 notation:
 Big 0() notation folder breaks down the more concrete way to compare algorithms.

-Goal: The ability to identify runtime complexity.
+## Goal: The ability to identify runtime complexity.

 "Describe the performance of an algorithm" -H.T.

-The big Qustion:
+## The big Qustion:
 How much more processing power/time is required to run your algorithm if we double the inputs?

-Note:
-memoized fibonocci just needs to be run with a number when you call it.